ListView – Class Based Views Django

 Manipulate Queryset in ListView

-Now check, if the order of instances have been reversed.
+Now check, if the order of instances has been reversed.

 This way one can modify the entire queryset in any manner possible.